Lonewolf239/INIReader/README.md

 # NeoIni

-NeoIni is a C# class for working with INI files.
-It provides secure, thread-safe methods for creating, reading, and modifying INI files with built-in checksum validation and optional AES encryption.
+NeoIni is a full-featured C# library for INI file management.
+It provides secure, thread-safe operations for creating, reading, and modifying files with built-in checksum validation and optional AES encryption.

 ## Installation